Kuntao: Styles

 Both northern and southern Chinese martial arts are represented in kuntao, but the majority of systems originate from the same southern states as the Southeast Asian Chinese communities who practice them.
-Fujian, Shandong, Kongfu and Guangdong styles dominate.
-Some systems were directly imported from China and underwent little or no changes, such as Pakua (baguazhang or eight-trigram palm) and Peh-ho (baihequan or white crane fist).
-Among the most common of these are Saolim (Shaolinquan), Ngochokun (wuzuquan or Five Ancestors fist), and Thaikek (taiji).
+Fujian, Shandong, Kongfu, and Guangdong styles dominate.
+Some systems were directly imported from China and underwent little or no changes, such as Pakua (baguazhang) and Peh-ho (Fujian White Crane).
+Among the most common of these are Saolim (Shaolinquan), Ngochokun (wuzuquan or Five Ancestors fist), and Thaikek (tai chi).
 Other styles may be a conglomeration of several different schools resulting from the supposition that they had to adapt to the Southeast Asian weapons and environment.
 The sanchian form is a common fundamental to all major styles of kuntao.

 Kuntao in Jakarta is predominantly of Fujian extraction, characterized by their frontal and right stances (right foot advanced).
 All Fujian stances are based on observations of not just animals but also humans, such as a newborn baby or a drunken man.
 Unlike the low stances of other systems, Fujian forms primarily switch between the ting and pa stance, both of which are designed to feel natural with normally-spaced placement of the feet and legs.
 Shandong styles - practiced across Java and Madura - are Saolim derivatives, identified by their positioning of the thumb atop the clenched fist, as well as their left stances.
 Their techniques include high kicks, rolling, leaping, and both short and long arm movements.
-Styles of Kongfu origin (not to be confused with the misunderstood term kungfu) are known for their rigidity and static postures.
+Styles of Kongfu origin (not to be confused with the misunderstood term "kung fu") are known for their rigidity and static postures.
 Guangdong styles are fast and energetic, employing flailing arm motions, subtle hand movements, and semiclenched formations for parrying and blocking.